lupswitch/ServerAvailabilityMonitor/README.md

 $ monitor report:config log
 ```

 Logger stores information about availability every hour for every server.
 If any check during a hour fails, the whole hour will be marked as failed.
-Log file is a very lite-weight!
+Log file is very lite-weight!
 It needs only 5 bytes to store information about check results of 1 server per day.

 To see log you can use `log` command.
 It supports full and short form.